adamsilver/forms/manuscript/06-Server-Side-Validation.md

 1. An error `class` is added onto the container
 2. A `span` is injected into the `legend`
 3. A visual message is injected at the end of the `fieldset`

-## Client-side validation

-Client-side validation is almost identical to the server-side except for the following:

-1. When there are errors, the user is scrolled up to the error summary.
-3. Clicking on an error message in the summary, will focus the control - some browers will do this without Javascript.
-4. Not all validation messages will/can be handled on the client.